DISCONNECTED-GAME/TransitionTh-me/README.md

-# TransitionTh-me
+en: paste the contents of the other file into the text space of the "Custom CSS" tab.
-En: When you move the mouse on the server on the left, the icon of this one transits forward.
-This is just one of the many features of this theme.
-Fr: Lorsque vous déplacez la souris sur le serveur à gauche, l'icône de celui-ci transite vers l'avant.
-C'est juste une des nombreuses caractéristiques de ce thème.
+fr: coller le contenu de l'autre fichier dans l'espace texte de l'onglet "CSS personnalisé".